 I’m the kind of person that is really concerned over money and having a comfortable life.
-I don’t mean that having a lot of money is my ultimate life goal, but I basically see it as a mean to a life full of traveling and exploring new places.
+I don’t mean that having a lot of money is my ultimate life goal, but I basically see it as a mean to a life full of new experiences, traveling and exploring new places.
 That is my life goal for now at least.
-You might have the same goals as me.
-And that is completely fine.
+You might have the same goals as me, maybe you have different ones.
 You might not want to settle for a conventional life where you work many hours, go home, eat, sleep and then repeat.
 You want to work in order to live a little more.
 After all, we are given the chance of living once.
-So, now that a chapter of my life is ending, I’m super stressed about how I should proceed in order to give my dream a chance.
+So, now that a chapter of my life is ending and I don’t know what to do after college, I became extremely stressed.
+Stressed about how I should proceed in order to give my dream a chance.
 Additionally, the fact that I’m living in a country with a lot of financial problems and a huge unemployment rate makes my dream even harder to pursue and my stress about it bigger.
 So I’m laying down all my choices (Keep reading, cause some of them could be yours too):

 Don’t know what to do after college – My options and thoughts: